 Pet Emergency?
 Read no further and call us right away!

 If you live in Houston or the surrounding area in TX, then you have picked the perfect site to find a veterinarian.
 Dr. Joseph Ingram is a licensed veterinarian who treats dogs and cats.
-Your pet's health and well being is very important to us and we will take every step to give your pet the best possible care.
+Your pet's health and well being is very important to us and we are totally committed to giving your pet the best possible care.

 At Aldine Mail Route Animal Hospital, we treat your pets like the valued family members they are.